Image

 Jacob Aloi Hamline Student holding a book

-The job has been full of surprises, from helping first year students find their footing on campus to mediating conflict between roommates and finding that, through his responsibilities, he's grown as a person, too.
+For Aloi, being an RA was full of surprises, from helping first year students find their footing on campus to mediating conflict between roommates, and finding that—through his responsibilities—he had grown as a person, too.

 "It's definitely shaped me.
 It's been a way for me to be a role model," Aloi reflected.